ChameleonCloud/docs/source/technical/images/cc_snapshot.rst

       sudo cc-snapshot -o <image_name>

    You can use the faster zstd compression (default is zlib) by using the ``-z`` flag.
-Note that launching images compressed with zstd won't work on sites running OpenStack Xena or earlier. zstd should work on most sites like CHI@UC and CHI@TACC, but may not work on older sites like CHI@NU.
-Make sure any image you create with this compression you are able to launch.
+Note that launching images compressed with zstd won't work on sites running OpenStack Xena or earlier.
+   All core sites like CHI@UC and CHI@TACC are up-to-date, but some associate sites, such as CHI@NU, may fail to launch new instances with a zstd compressed image.
+If you are using an associate site, we suggest checking that you can launch a new instance with the image from your snapshot.
+You can check the compression type of an image by running `openstack image show <image_uuid>` and checking the "compression_type" property.
+Images set to `zstd` are using the new method, and images without a `compression_type` property or with it set to `zlib` are using the old method.

    .. code-block:: bash